Structured Data Generation

 Introduction

-The classes Field and Fieldset are used to generating structured data in conjunction with Schema.
+The classes Field and Fieldset are used for generating structured data in conjunction with Schema.

 • Field is used to generate a single value for a given field name.